Welcome to today's edition of the Rush 24-7 podcast.

 On it goes.

-That that is not who this.
+That is not who this.

-When you're when you're so determined not to look into the eye of what happened here, when you're so determined not to address the reality of who Major Hassan is and what he believes, that you're prepared to write this drivel uh uh positing the man as a victim of uh post-traumatic stress disorder, then you, I'm afraid, are getting dang your it's not the the U.S. Army is at breaking point, the American media are at breaking point.
+When you're so determined not to look into the eye of what happened here, when you're so determined not to address the reality of who Major Hassan is and what he believes, that you're prepared to write this drivel positing the man as a victim of post-traumatic stress disorder, then you, I'm afraid, are getting danger.

-This is a th this is a sign of mass insanity.
+This is a sign of mass insanity.

-Open Line Friday on the EIB network.
+Open Line Friday on the EIB network, 1-800-282-2882.

 It's the opposite of what I do here.

-I think when I'm on the Rush Limbaugh show, uh the Rush Limbaugh Show gets its lowest ever numbers of the year.
+I think when I'm on the Rush Limbaugh show, the Rush Limbaugh Show gets its lowest ever numbers of the year.

-It's uh was a big ratings winner.
+It was a big ratings winner.

-Uh that's that's the secret of Rush.
+That's the secret of Rush.

-Thirteen uh Americans dead and dozens more wounded.
+13 Americans dead and dozens more wounded.

-The FBI very curious statement this.
+The FBI, very curious statement, this.

-The FBI announced almost uh within the first hour that this was not terrorism, that there was no terrorism angle.
+The FBI announced almost within the first hour that this was not terrorism, that there was no terrorism angle.

-Well what is it?
+What is it?

 What is it then?